Database Schema

 END;

-Auto-Generated:Triggers are automatically created by the Rust backend when tables are set up for CRDT sync.
+Auto-Generated:Triggers are created by the Rust backend when a table is set up for CRDT sync.
 You don't need to create them manually.